Paresthesia, have you heard of it?

-As we often share, the symptoms of peri/menopause are due to the fluctuations of hormones as our fertility comes to an end.
-Some of the symptoms also carry on post-menopause due to the reduction of the reproductive hormones.
+As we often share, the signs of peri/menopause are due to the fluctuations of hormones as our fertility comes to an end.
+Some of the signs also carry on post-menopause due to the reduction of the reproductive hormones.
 In both of these scenarios estrogen is one of the primary hormones involved.

 Estrogen affects many areas of the body and in the case of paresthesia, it’s the nervous system that’s affected, which is why it reacts with the tingling and numbness.

 The tingling extremities of paresthesia can come on at any time but it usually occurs at night.
 It may affect any part of the body but most commonly it’s the arms, hands, legs and feet.

 What can you do?

 Luckily there are some simple things you can do to help.
 You can cherry pick to suit or try them all (it’s only going to help!)

 - Try and minimise anxiety and stress because these play havoc with the nervous system.